The Ecosystem Has Changed … Duh

 What Is the Difference?

 Instead of a guy locked in a room with a whiteboard late at throwing ideas out onto sticky notes, picture a live sound engineer at a control board, constantly monitoring the sound coming in and the sound going out.
-He’s moving dials up and down to change the sound waves and watching the audience’s reaction to the changes and making more small refinements.
-There are inputs, there are outputs, but more importantly there are mechanisms, measures, people, and processes that control the flow.
+He’s moving dials up and down to change the sound waves, watching the audience’s reaction to the changes and making more small refinements.
+There are inputs, there are outputs, but more importantly there are mechanisms, measures, people and processes that control the flow.

 That was a rhetorical question.